-Are you in financial straits because you owe money you can't afford to pay for traffic tickets, speeding tickets, or parking tickets?
+Are you in financial straits because you owe money you can’t afford to pay.
+Traffic tickets, speeding tickets, or parking tickets can be some of the mountain of bills that you simply do no have the income to pay.
 Do you find your situation growing worse every day as late fees and fines get added to your bill?
-You could lose your drivers' license because of it.
+You can lose your drivers’ license because of unpaid car tickets.

 It’s a vicious cycle!

 Every week people come into our Providence bankruptcy law office weighed down with hundreds, even thousands of dollars of traffic ticket debt and fines they received when they couldn’t afford to pay up.
 It’s not usually their only financial problem; they may also have credit card debt and be behind on car payments or mortgage payments.